25 Labels in Your Negative Self Talk

 Labeling yourself negatively stems from thinking that you are defective, flawed and un-whole.
 You simply believe that you are “not good enough”.
 You are not able to accept that you are humanly imperfect.
 Each time you affix a negative label on yourself, you feel down and leak energy.

-Where others have pronounced you a “pig”, you are likely to have called yourself “a pig” over and over again in your self-talk whilst stewing over in anger.
+Where others have pronounced you a “pig”, you are likely to have called yourself “a pig” over and over again in negative self talk whilst stewing over in anger.
 You are not able to sleep well at night because of the constant replay in your mind.
-Hence, your greatest enemy is not your friend who has called you a “pig” but yourself.
+If anything, your greatest enemy is not your friend who has called you a “pig” but yourself.

 1. I am such a “failure” or “loser”.